dydxprotocol/solo/docs/perpetual-guide.md

 * Fees: -0.025% Maker, 0.075% Taker
 * Custom fees for “small” orders: 0.5% Taker
 * Min order size to avoid “small” order fees: 0.1 BTC
-* Mark price for liquidations: The mark price is the on-chain index price, given by the [MakerDAO BTC–USD Oracle V2](https://blog.makerdao.com/introducing-oracles-v2-and-defi-feeds/) which reports the median spot price of [seven exchanges](https://github.com/makerdao/setzer-mcd/blob/c528da640393a3d79ef314a7f86ae363d503a240/libexec/setzer/setzer-price-btcusd#L5-L11): Binance, Bitfinex, Bitstamp, Bittrex, Coinbase Pro, Gemini, and Kraken.
+* Mark price for liquidations: The mark price is the on-chain index price, given by the [MakerDAO BTC–USD Oracle V2](https://blog.makerdao.com/introducing-oracles-v2-and-defi-feeds/) which reports the median spot price of [five exchanges](https://github.com/makerdao/setzer-mcd/blob/ee89b1835f170eaf0ef585a4ae9f897bb6dfef8d/libexec/setzer/setzer-price-btcusd#L5-L9): Bitstamp, Bittrex, Coinbase Pro, Gemini, and Kraken.
 * Funding: Funding payments are made every second according to a rate which is updated hourly.
 The funding premium is scaled so as to have a realization period of 8 hours.
 * Contract loss mechanism: Deleveraging (centralized, but verifiable insurance fund is the first backstop before deleveraging)
 * Trading hours: 24/7/365